Elk Hoof Disease

 While TAHD alone is unlikely to pose a risk to human health, elk with TAHD may develop secondary infections that cause systemic or body-wide disease.
 Evidence of systemic disease may include abscesses or animals that appeared emaciated or sickly.
 CDFW recommends abstaining from consumption of meat from animals with evidence of systemic disease.

-Help stop the spread of TAHD
+Help Stop the Spread of TAHD

 Humans may unknowingly spread TAHD when contaminated soil is transferred to new areas on vehicle tires or shoes.
 Vehicle tires and shoes should be cleaned of all soil before leaving a contaminated area to help minimize the spread of TAHD.